DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-jms94/README.md

 - Emphasized the difference between "Contraposition" and "Contradiction"
 - Went through an exercise of Mathematical Induction.
 (Basis and Inductive)
 - Discussed Recursive/Inductive "Definition"; A definition, not a proof.

+# Week 5
+- Discussed the steps of checking program correctness.
+- Discussed Power Series and Zeno's Paradox (which was proven not valid).
+- Began discussion on Sets.
+-
+#Week 6
+- Discussed functions:
+    - One-to-One
+    - Onto
+    - Not A function (Relation) (ex. radical x)